dynatrace-perfclinics/cloud-automation/slo-automation/README.md

+> **_Disclaimer:_** This script is not supported by Dynatrace.
+Please utilize github issues for any issues that arrise.
+We will try our best to get to your issues.

 # SLO Automation

 This is a cloud automation project that automates the creation of SLOs for Application, Key User Action, Service, Service Method entity types.
 It's possible to create both performance and availability based SLOs.